 Domestic shipping is $20 via USPS Priority Mail (2-3 day delivery).

 International shipping is via USPS Priority Mail International.
 The rate is based on destination country and package weight.
+The shipping charge will be calculated at checkout.

 |WHAT A GREAT ROD!